soltanoff/soltanoff_info/README.md

 SECRET_KEY = 'Your secret key'

-DEBUG = True  # False if your want to use fastpost in production
+DEBUG = True  # False if your want to use in production

 ALLOWED_HOSTS = []  # for development
 ALLOWED_HOSTS = ['*']  # for docker-compose